Palash90/site-assets/blogs/iron-learn/iron-learn-8.md

 Then, out of curiosity, I started finding about it, how Integer neural networks work.
 I came to an idea that, my methodology works but instead of rounding, some other idea quantization is at play.
 I did not bother to look for it.
 Will know in the due course of time.

 At that point, my main motto was to fix the build issues, generics issues and make my program running again.
-And probably, use f32 instead of f64
+And probably, use f32 instead of f64.

+I made all the changes.
+It was around 30 seconds, and the tensor program started failing with IllegalMemoryAddress and again return values were NaN once again.

+I learnt Rust, fought with the compiler, worked with FFI, invoked external device, wrote CUDA Programs, saw some success.
+Pretty much a lot of understanding of Rust now.

+I agree, Iron Learn was too ambitious as a goal to pursue, that too single handedly.
+I think, it's better I shut it down at this point.

+I am just taking that.
+No more Iron Learn.

 <!-- Note to self -->
 Need to implementation